CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ##### Services Provided Date vs. Date Processed Scenario

 We have two inpatient stays
-1. Inpatient Stay on October 1st, 2020
+1. Inpatient Stay A on October 1st, 2020
-1. Inpatient Stay on October 1st, 2020
+1. Inpatient Stay B on October 1st, 2020

 For 1, an EOB claim is fully processed by CMS and available to the AB2D system on November 1st, 2020.
 If an organization exports claims data on November 5th, then claim A will be pulled.
 For 2, an EOB claim is fully processed by CMS and available to the AB2D system on December 1st, 2020.
 If an organization exports claims data on November 5th, the claim for B will not be included.
-However, if the organization later export on December 5th, the claim will be present and exported.
+However, if the organization runs a later export on December 5th, the claim will be present and exported.
 EOB data can be added and updated over a period of time.
 This can lead to scenarios where an organization exports an EOB twice.
 Organizations need to de-duplicate and update these EOBs.

 Each EOB claim comes with a unique identifier and a last updated field.
 These fields can be used to conduct deduplication.

 #### Claims Data Update Scenario
-1. Claim 123 is added for beneficiary on November 1st 2020
+1. Claim 123 is added for beneficiary on November 1st, 2020
-1. Organization XYZ pulls Claim 123 on November 2nd 2020
+2. Organization XYZ pulls Claim 123 on November 2nd, 2020
-1. Claim 123 is updated on November 3rd 2020
+3. Claim 123 is updated on November 3rd, 2020
-1. Organization XYZ pulls the updated Claim 123 on November 4th 2020
+4. Organization XYZ pulls the updated Claim 123 on November 4th, 2020

 ##### <a name="since"></a>Since Parameter
 It is highly recommended and considered best practice to reduce job run times using the `_since` parameter on API calls.